h5p/h5p-wordpress-plugin/readme.txt

 Improved copyright button for media fields.
 Improved editor number fields to support feedback ranges.
 Improved editor number fields error messages to be consistent with other fields.
-Removed update button in H5P Hub when the users doesn't have access to upated libraries.
+Removed update button in H5P Hub when the users doesn't have access to updated libraries.
 Other minor editor improvements.
 Fixed support for absolute URLs for content types embedded through div.